 She mentions asking for help and asking for it quickly.
 I understood.
 My heart begins to beat fast because I know so many people, especially black women, walk around with this big “S” on their chest thinking that they’re Superwomen.
 And they’re wearing themselves out!

 Stop it.
 I hear Natasha speaking.

-Then, something tells me to google her blog (her website is gone but her blogspot is there).
-And I begin read her always encouraging words and hear her talking in that “girlfriend” tone that she is known for.
+Then, something tells me to Google her blog (her website is gone, but her Blogspot is there).
+And I begin reading her always encouraging words.
+I hear her talking in that “girlfriend” tone she’s known for.

-I’m crying and reading because she’s gone and also because I find this – and I had no idea she wrote this – but it truly broke me down:
+I’m crying and reading because she’s gone and also because I find this – and I had no idea she wrote this.
+But it still breaks me down to read it.

 So that’s my world for now.

 First, I hear confession about her “not blogging” – (we’ve all been there!) and then I hear her humility and her excitement about her new book, Love Lessons for My Sisters.
 I read that she’s been contacted by Heart and Soul, Essence magazines and at the very bottom, she mentions me and posts a link to our interview.
 She mentions that I was supportive of her and her career.

 Ugly crying now.

 That was more than 10 years ago now.
 You what I did?
 Of course, I listened to that podcast again.
 Oh, Natasha, I miss you!
 Though I didn’t know you were gone – you still are speaking to my heart.
 I will never forget you.

 So, write that book.
 Leave a legacy.
 Go and create content that lasts long after you’re gone and continues to impact people to let them know what’s really important.
 Tell your story.
 Thanks Natasha.
 Rest in Heaven.